Prostate Cancer Treatment in Brevard County

 Prostate cancer treatment may include one or more of the following treatments:

 You may choose active surveillance if the risks and possible side effects of treatment outweigh the possible benefits.
-Your doctor may suggest active surveillance if you’re diagnosed with early stage prostate cancer that seems to be slowly growing.
+Your doctor may suggest active surveillance, also called watchful waiting, if you’re diagnosed with early stage prostate cancer that seems to be slowly growing.
 Your doctor may also offer this option if you are older or have other serious health problems.

 Choosing active surveillance doesn’t mean you’re giving up.
 It means you’re putting off the side effects of surgery or radiation therapy.
 Having surgery or radiation therapy is no guarantee that a man will live longer than a man who chooses to put off treatment.